 Snapchat, one of the popular social app, founded by Evan Spiegel was also being laughed at when he first proposed the idea of Snapchat.

-Now if you think about both these hugely successful startups, they not only had a “great” idea and build a well-executed product, but they also identified the existence of strong market that was hungry for innovative solution.
+Now if you think about both these hugely successful startups, they not only had a “great” idea and build a well-executed product, but they also identified the existence of a strong market that was hungry for the innovative solution.

-In fact, a research conducted by Nathan Furr and Paul Ahlstrom, authors of Nail it then Scale it, also reveals in their book that Entrepreneurs who rely solely on their vision or build something on their “great” idea are statistically more likely to fail, than those who concentrate on targeting a specific problem in a welcoming market.
+In fact, a research conducted by Nathan Furr and Paul Ahlstrom, authors of Nail it then Scale it, also reveals in their book that Entrepreneurs who rely solely on their vision or build something on their “great” idea are statistically more likely to fail than those who concentrate on targeting a specific problem in a welcoming market.

 ‘You can only become insanely popular and profitable if you invent something new that will change or disrupt the current market and consumers’ behavior.’